google/crosvm/docs/book/src/building_crosvm/linux.md

 ## Building a binary

 If you simply want to try crosvm, run `cargo build`.
-Then the binary is generated at `./target/debug/crosvm`.
+Then the executable is generated at `./target/debug/crosvm`.
+In case you are using development container, the executable will be inside the dev container at `/scratch/cargo_target/debug/crosvm`.

 Now you can move to [Example Usage](../running_crosvm/example_usage.md).

 If you want to enable [additional features](../running_crosvm/features.md), use the `--features` flag. (e.g. `cargo build --features=gdb`)